 Yet, despite consistent and acclaimed movie performances she never catapulted into the A-list stratosphere.
 Then in the late 90s she disappeared from the big screen altogether and could only be found on TV.

-But now she’s back in Quentin Tarantino’s The Hateful Eight and appears to have hardly aged at all.
+But now she’s back in Quentin Tarantino’s The Hateful Eight and just like Keanu Reeves, appears to have hardly aged at all.

 If she’s had plastic surgery then it’s been a masterful job because there are no signs of the weird, frozen look that haunts the faces of many midlife actresses.
 This means she can use her face as nature intends — to convey emotion.

 This she does with aplomb as the screeching harpy outlaw Daisy Domergue.

 Roles for aging actresses have always been rare, and Leigh demonstrates why a mature actress who has perfected her craft is a welcome addition to the big screen.